calmm-js/partial.lenses/README.md

 monads.

-Not having an explicit `Just` object means that dealing with values such as `Just Nothing` requires special consideration.
+Not having an explicit `Just` object means that dealing with values such as `Just Nothing` requires special consideration (but like mentioned above, such constructs are not needed internally by optics).

 #### <a id="allowing-strings-and-integers-as-optics"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/index.html#allowing-strings-and-integers-as-optics) [Allowing strings and integers as optics](#allowing-strings-and-integers-as-optics)